-'But you were really nervous last night,"
+'But you were really nervous last night,'

-'That would have made no difference,' I replied, smiling.
+'That would have made no difference,

+I replied, smiling.

 'We had glorious music, didn't we?' she asked.
 'I never heard a person sing as that lady did.
 How high she went up on the notes, clear beyond my reach, and then what beautiful shakes or trills!
 To accomplish that must have acquired practice.
-Don't you think, Frank says we side, and hoped that change of position must go to the theatre one of these evenwould court sleep to my eyes.
-Perhaps he ings; but then he says the old folks musn't know it.
-By the way, Frank's father had terview.
-Strange, if he resides in this a very bad night, and a physician was city, that he had never called to see me called, but he is better this morning.
+Don't you think, Frank says we must go to the theatre one of these evenings; but then he says the old folks musn't know it.
+By the way, Frank's father had a very bad night, and a physician was called, but he is better this morning.
 I fear that dear old gentleman is not long for this world.
 I think I can see he has failed within a week or two.
-O, I, hope he will live many years vet.'
+O, I hope he will live many years vet.'

 'I hope he will; but my fears are like yours,' I replied.
 'O, I hope he will not die while I am here.
 It would be dreadful to see him die!
 And yet he is prepared for that change.
 He is not afraid to die.
-O. I wish I was as good as he is.'
+O, I wish I was as good as he is.'

-'O, I love him!' she said.
+'O. I love him!' she said.
 'But you spoke of leaving.
-Frank says you will not eave us until next summer, and then we will all go and view those dear old mountains again, the crystal brooks, the green meadows and hear the music of our waterfalls.
+Frank says you will not leave us until next summer, and then we will all go and view those dear old mountains again, the crystal brooks, the green meadows and hear the music of our waterfalls.
 O, how I long to see them all, and we shall see them next summer.'